umputun/remark42/README.md

 * Social login via Google, Facebook, Github and Yandex
 * Optional anonymous access
 * Multi-level nested comments with both tree and plain presentations
-* Import from disqus and wordpress
+* Import from Disqus and WordPress
 * Markdown support with friendly formatter toolbar
 * Moderator can remove comments and block users
 * Voting, pinning and verification system